 Applying for SSDI is a more challenging process than applying for disability benefits under an individual or group disability insurance policy.
 Additionally, the eligibility criteria are more difficult to satisfy.
 SSDI does not provide coverage for partial or temporary disability.
 Individuals who are currently working are generally ineligible for SSDI, with limited exceptions.
 Before an individual can begin receiving SSDI benefits, they must complete a five-month waiting period.
-If an individual is eligible for both Medicare and SSDI benefits, they must complete a 24-month waiting period before they can begin receiving SSDI benefits.

 For SSA to consider long-term symptoms of COVID-19 a “disabling impairment,” an individual must have a record of a positive viral test for SARS-CoV-2, a diagnostic test that establishes the presence of COVID-19, such as a chest x-ray, or a record of diagnosis of COVID-19 with accompanying symptoms.
 SSA currently does not accept antibody tests as evidence of a prior COVID-19 infection.